International Land Alliance Announces Sales and Marketing Collaboration with Baja 123 Real Estate

 SAN DIEGO, CALIFORNIA, Feb.
-16, 2021 (GLOBE NEWSWIRE) -- International Land Alliance, Inc. (OTCQB: ILAL) announced today a sales and marketing collaboration with Baja 123 Real Estate (www.baja123.com) for
+18, 2021 (GLOBE NEWSWIRE) -- International Land Alliance, Inc. (OTCQB: ILAL) announced today a sales and marketing collaboration with Baja 123 Real

-Founded in 2005, Baja 123 is a high-tech real estate company based in Rosarito Beach, Baja California and the first office in Northern Baja California under the eXp Mexico banner. eXp Mexico is owned by eXp World Holdings (Nasdaq: EXPI), the parent company for eXp Realty, one of the fastest-growing real estate companies in the world. eXp announced its expansion into Mexico in December 2020.
+Founded in 2005, Baja 123 is a high-tech real estate company based in Rosarito Beach, Baja California and the first office in Northern Baja California under the eXp Mexico banner.
+Grupo eXp Realtors Mexico is affiliated with eXp Realty, LLC, one of the fastest-growing real estate companies in the world. eXp announced its expansion into Mexico in December 2020.
 In addition to its U.S. and Mexico presence, eXp Realty operates in seven other countries, including Australia, Canada, France, India, Portugal, South Africa and the United Kingdom, with more than 43,000 agents across the globe.

-Roberto Valdes, ILA’s President and CEO, commented: “We are extremely pleased to be working with Baja 123 and eXp Mexico. eXp Realty is considered the “Amazon” of real estate and one of the fastest growing real estate brokerage firms in North America.
-We are currently finishing joint collateral materials, including new videos for Plaza Bajamar and will be uploading to our web site by the end of this week.
-With the upcoming launch of our new web site, working with other companies with cutting-edge technology in the real estate space is crucial to our long-term growth.”
+Roberto Valdes, ILA’s President and CEO, commented: “We are extremely pleased to be working with Baja 123 and eXp Mexico. eXp Realty one of the fastest growing real estate brokerage firms in North America.
+We are launching new videos for Plaza Bajamar and will be uploading to our web site by the end of this week.
+With the upcoming launch of our new website, working with other companies with cutting-edge technology in the real estate space is crucial to our long-term growth.”

 About Plaza Bajamar